 Visiting Chobe National Park, Botswana

 I visited Botswana during my epic Cape Town to Cairo by public transport trip, taking in 14 of the 54 countries in Africa.
-And it’s easy to see why Botswana is starting to become one Africa’s tourist hotspots.
+And it’s easy to see why Botswana is starting to become one of Africa’s tourist hotspots.
 It’s open to tourism, has a tourist infrastructure much more ready for people than many other countries in the region, and then of course, there’s the wildlife.
 Visiting Chobe National Park is a privilege indeed.
-While most people will go on safari in South Africa, you’ll be seeing more wildlife, and less people, in Chobe National Park, Botswana.
+While most people will go on safari in Kruger Park or the like.
+You’ll be seeing more wildlife, and less people, in Chobe National Park, Botswana.
 Enjoy it, before the crowds arrive.

 A Short History of Chobe National Park